IDAES/idaes-pse/docs/models/power_generation/turbine_multistage.rst

 ====================

 .. index::
-  pair: idaes.unit_models.power_generation.turbine_multistage;TurbineMultistage
+  pair: idaes.power_generation.unit_models.turbine_multistage;TurbineMultistage

-.. module:: idaes.unit_models.power_generation.turbine_multistage
+.. module:: idaes.power_generation.unit_models.turbine_multistage

 This is a composite model for a power plant turbine with high, intermediate and low pressure sections.
 This model contains an inlet stage with throttle valves